chung-leong/conradish-x/README.md

 ## Finding missing text

 By default, Conradish will automatically filter out contents it deems irrelevant.
 Sometimes bylines and dates can be removed as a result.
-Too see what got filtered out, select "Scrubbing" in the **Action** drop-down in the side-bar.
+Too see what got filtered out, choose "Scrubbing" in the **Action** drop-down in the side-bar.

 ![Action drop-down](doc/img/action-1.jpg)